leontoddjohnson/etc/content/docs/coding/movements/_index.md

   - The fractions `1/8, 1/4, 1/2, 1, 2, 4` are highlighted upon entering the page.
 These complement the typical $4/4$-type time.
   - Hold **ALT**, and you'll find that the fractions `1/6, 1/3, 1, 3, 6` are highlighted.
 These complement a sort of $3/4$-type time.

+#### play triggers

+Hold a pad in the *third* column to define a "play trigger" at track `i`, and then select an *unlit* pad in the first column to assign the play trigger to track `j`.
+As long as the following conditions are met, then track `j` will start at step 1 when track `i` returns to step 1 (i.e., they will sync up at the first step of the *first* sequence bar).

+**Both tracks must:**
+- have the same `time_type`
+- have the same *singular* `clock_fraction` (no clock ranges)

+If you hold a pad in the third column, you'll be shown the tracks triggered by that track.

 ## tape pages

 For the most part, **tape** pages and **sample** grid pages look and function the same way, with two main differences: